Field Types and Properties

 ImageLabel_formdata

 Sizing the label: It's recommended to set the image size in Pixels, as shown above.
-If the image is made bigger than the original uploaded file, it will lose resolution, so might be necessary to upload a larger source file in the image library.
+If the image is made bigger than the original uploaded file, it will lose resolution, so uploading a larger source file in the image library is necessary.

 Audio Label (App Only)